mimi-1/DataProjects/README.md

 - Analyzing bank rates and prime rates in Canada (data from the Bank of Canada)

 ## SPSS
-Using SPSS for Hypothesis Testing and Regression, Predictive models with SPSS Modeller
+SPSS and SPSS Modeller files with  Hypothesis Testing, Regression, and Predictive Analytics.